inteye/deploy-box/README.md

 - `local`: force local artifact server
 - `oss`: force OSS upload

+Important:

+- `artifact_public_base_url` is a project-level build setting, not an environment-level setting
+- it is only used when generating release URLs for `local` artifact mode
+- when `oss` is used, final manifest artifact URLs are rewritten to OSS locations

 Recommended:

 - dev / staging: `local` (or `auto` with `USE_OSS=false`)